crosswalk-project/crosswalk-app-tools/README.md

 ### Installation

 Crosswalk-app-tools is cross-platform by virtue of being based on Node.js.
-However at this point most testing is done on Linux, so we expect the least number of hickups there.
-In any case we have seen reports of successful runs on Apple OS X, and are looking forward to hearing about adventurous individuals giving it a spin on Microsoft Windows as well.
-(But be warned that there are known problems with proxy support on Windows, for starters)
+We are supporting Microsoft Windows, Apple OS X and Linux (testing is mostly done on Fedora and Ubuntu distributions).

 The following components are required
   1. Android SDK with 5.0 (target-21) installed